 – Present Church Teachings Clearly: Play a vital role in presenting the Church’s doctrines clearly and authentically to prevent misrepresentation or misunderstanding in ecumenical discussions.

-An example of this ecumenical spirit can be seen in the work of Christian Cardinal Tumi, of blessed memory.
+An example of this ecumenical spirit can be seen in the work of Christian Cardinal Tumi, the late emeritus Archbishop of the Archdiocese of Douala in Cameroon.
+Peace to his soul!
 When he established Radio Veritas in Douala about 20 years ago, he prioritised engagement with the media of other Christian denominations.
 He allocated specific broadcast hours to Christians of other churches, and the Église Évangélique du Cameroun quickly joined, maintaining a notable presence ever since.

 In conclusion, Catholic media serves as a powerful vehicle for promoting understanding, reconciliation, and collaboration among Christian denominations.
 Through respectful engagement, accurate information, and positive portrayals of ecumenical initiatives, Catholic media fulfill the Church’s mission to advance Christian unity, in keeping with Jesus’ prayer “that all may be one” (John 17:21).